anderson-aristotle/game-project-scope-study/study.md

 Submit detailed answers to the following in this file via a pull request:

 - A wireframe of what your game project will look like.
-- The data structure you plan to use.
 - How you will represent the game board in JS.
 - How you plan to approach this project.
 - 4-8 user stories for your game project.